Glagan/MyMangaDex/README.md

 * The MyAnimeList id for each manga
 * A list of all opened chapters for each manga
 * The list of options used to customize colors and other parameters
+* If you have the ``Update History page`` option enabled, the name, chapter ID, MangaDex ID and the volume/chapter are saved.

 You can disable the option to save all opened chapters, and all of the data can be easily exported using the **Export (MMD)** in the options.